 Testosterone is a male hormone that is produced primarily by the testicles and is often associated with manhood.
 It’s what puts hair on your chest and builds muscle during puberty.
 Testosterone is equally important in the roles of maintaining bone density and levels of red blood cells as well as a sense of well-being.
 Unfortunately, testosterone levels decline with age and may fall below the normal range causing more than one adverse side effect.

 As men age, total testosterone levels decline.
 Free testosterone levels can also decline more quickly than total testosterone.
-Research shows that total testosterone decreases by approximately 30% in healthy men between the ages of 25 and 75.
-Free testosterone levels decline even more significantly with decreases of approximately 50% or more.
+Research shows that total testosterone decreases by approximately 30 percent in healthy men between the ages of 25 and 75.
+Free testosterone levels decline even more significantly with decreases of approximately 50 percent or more.